 Related to this, cognitive change may lag behind changes to relevant bodies of evidence due, in part, to how it is interpreted.
 A key question is why this occurs.

-Regarding the current coronavirus pandemic, I have frequently felt that emerging information from scientific studies is being inadequately considered whether that be basic epidemiological features of COVID-19 (and related emerging scientific facts regarding highly variable susceptibility), emerging epidemiological and immunological insights concerning potential herd immunity thresholds and past exposure to other pathogens (e.g. cross-reactivity due to exposure to other coronaviruses), and studies of infection fatality rates, amongst other aspects.
+Regarding the current coronavirus pandemic, I have frequently felt that emerging information from scientific studies is being inadequately considered whether that be basic epidemiological features of COVID-19 (and related emerging scientific facts regarding highly variable susceptibility), emerging epidemiological and immunological insights concerning past exposure to other pathogens (e.g. cross-reactive immunity due to exposure to other coronaviruses) and studies of infection fatality rates, amongst other aspects.
 Much has been learned since the heady days of March.

 To the extent that additional forms of cognitive inertia exist (in addition to those that can blind people to danger) an important question is why and how to address this.
 One idea suggested by the observations of scholars like Bhattacharya is that the strength of initial impressions and intensity of related cognition – in this case about COVID-19 (and associated initial beliefs about SARS-CoV-2) – may blind people to the significance or implications of emerging information (about SARS-CoV-2 and COVID-19) if it is inconsistent with those initial impressions.
 For example, actors may have a prolonged tendency to be unreasonably skeptical in their interpretation of such research findings.